About

 Today’s Moon Phase is designed to give you professional-grade lunar information in a way that is clear and easy to use.
 We show you the Moon’s current phase and illumination, moonrise and moonset times, moon age and distance, altitude and azimuth, and even the Sun’s altitude for context.

-1. How we calculate
+How we calculate

-- Positions and phases: We calculate the exact positions of the Sun and Moon using precise astronomical models, accurate to about one arcminute (1/60 of a degree).
+- Positions and phases: We use the apparent positions of the Sun and Moon to determine the Moon’s phase, illumination, age, distance, altitude, and azimuth.

-2. Accuracy and limits
+Accuracy and limits

 We put accuracy first, but it’s important to know the limits: